 Poundland sold for £1 and set to shut shops in restructuring

-Laura Ashley owner Gordon Brothers has struck a deal to buy Poundland from European retail group Pepco.
+Laura Ashley owner Gordon Brothers has struck a deal to buy the retailer from European group Pepco.

 Poundland is set to shut dozens of stores after being sold for £1 to investment firm Gordon Brothers.